-- Rather than bolster community perceptions that asylum claims might be bogus.
-Or otherwise undeserved in comparison to genuine refugees marooned overseas in countries that are not Convention signastories.
+- Rather than bolster community perceptions that many asylum claims are bogus.
+Or otherwise undeserved in comparison to genuine refugees marooned overseas in countries that are not Convention signatories.

-- TPVs also combat public scepticism about whether those who have already successfully claimed asylum might have obtained permanent residence in Australia by fraud.
+- TPVs also combat community disharmony due to public scepticism about whether those who have already successfully claimed asylum might have obtained permanent residence in Australia by fraud.